 Containers generally retain more heat and therefore require diligent, yet measured watering.
 When positioning your containers, take into account how much direct sunlight each plant needs, how dry the soil may become throughout the day, and your ability to maintain a watering schedule.

 Due to containers requiring frequent, repeated watering, the fertilizer in the soil may get diluted faster than in-ground soils.
-Using commercial fertilizers sprays or fortified soils, and following the instructions specific to containers, will provide your plants with a healthy supply of nutrients and provide strong growth.
+Following instructions for commercial fertilizers sprays or fortified soils, specific to containers.
+Will provide your plants with a healthy supply of nutrients and provide strong growth.

-English philosopher Sir Francis Bacon once said, “God Almighty first planted a garden.
-And indeed, it is the purest of human pleasures.”
+English philosopher Sir Francis Bacon once said, ‘God Almighty first planted a garden.
+And indeed, it is the purest of human pleasures.’
 Nothing beats the satisfaction of growing your own fruits and vegetables and sharing your surplus with friends and neighbours.
 Regardless of the season, growing in garden containers allows you to optimize your results and it’s easy to do.
 Growing vegetables in garden containers will give you plenty of rewards.